Origin of the proverb.

 In the ancient Roman world, ‘tempus fugit’ quickly became a common proverb, and once it was translated into English it also became a very popular phrase.

-‘Time flies’ means that time moves very quickly.
+‘Time flies’ means that time seem moves very quickly, especially when we having a good time or when procrastinate things for the future.
 This proverb is usually used to mean that we do not have as much time as we think we do.

 Thus, people often use this proverb to encourage each other to get their projects done right away.
 Reminding others that ‘time flies’ is a popular way of motivating others to fulfil their goals and achieve their dreams as soon as possible.

 This proverb is not usually used in a sense that refers to the literal way in which time progresses.
 The clocks continue to tick at the same pace all the time!
 Rather, this proverb is usually used to refer to our perception of time.
 At certain moments in life, time can appear to be moving more quickly, or slipping through our fingers.

 In summary, ‘time flies’ is a proverb that refers to: